mezeitamas/brokenrobot.xyz/README.md

 # brokenrobot.xyz

 This is the code repository for my personal website.
-The website is built with Gatsby using TypeScript and TailwindCSS.
+The website is built with Astro using TypeScript and TailwindCSS.

 ## 🚀 Installation and usage